OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.md

 <p><strong>Indexing Period:</strong> January 4th - January 31st</p>
 <p><strong>Indexing Type:</strong> Change relative to the January 2020 index period, not seasonally adjusted.</p>
 <p><strong>Geographies:</strong> National, State, County, Metro</p>
+<p>To prevent the introduction of new Paychex clients from artificially creating noise in the employment series overtime, in the underlying raw data we suppress county x industry x firm size cells that both (i) experience a large anomalous change in employment and (ii) made up a large share of a county’s total employment at any point in the current year.
+For more details on the specifics of these thresholds see the appendix of the <a href="https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf">accompanying paper</a>.</p>
 <p><strong>Breakdowns:</strong></p>
 <ul>
 <li><p><em>Wage</em>.</p>